Ryzee119/AladdinLCD/README.md

 If this isn't good enough for your particular LCD, use an external trimmer.
 ![lcd installed](https://i.imgur.com/CkHGifg.jpg)

+Ideally, a custom little PCB could be used in conjunction with the same or similar CPLD to make installation much easier without having to sacrifice an Aladdin modchip.
+A future project maybe.

 ## Instructions
 1. Remove the flash memory and socket from the Aladdin Chip to expose the required usable IO pads.
 Be careful not too damage the pads.
 2. Connect JTAG programmer to the JTAG pins shown below.
 Apply 3.3V power to the Aladdin PCB.